 - 32 The parish of Scole is one of the largest parishes in Norfolk by area.
-The village itself is locate in the south of the parish on the northern edge of the Waveney Valley.
+The village itself is located in the south of the parish on the northern edge of the Waveney Valley.
 It is centred around the junction of the former Roman roads that became the A140 and A143.
-Scole contains extensive frontage development to the north, east and south of this junction backed several large housing estates. - Relatively little development is located on the western side of the former A10, except for some limited frontage development along The Street and Norwich Road. small, 18 some estate has recently been built on the west side of Norwich Road, opposite Street ew's Church.
-The area around the junction of Bungay Road, Norwich Road and the Screet forms the village core and includes a variety of buildings of considerable historical significance. - Approximately half of the village consists of relationly modern dwell and of which many are detached, and the village is characterised by soveral tren spaces near the centre, some of which afford views over the surrounding countryside. - 35 The A140 and A143, which both bypass the village provides sect links to Norwich and Ipswich and to towns along the Wavene, Valley The somewhat congested A1066 to the west of the village links Scole to Diss railway static around 2.5km from the village. - The settlement has a range of social and community facilities including a primary school, shop, playing fields and a small community entre.
-The village has the benefit of mains sewerage although this will need surveying a ensure capacity exists to support any medium to large scale housing development.
+Scole contains extensive frontage development to the north, east and south of this junction backed by several large housing estates. - 33 Relatively little development is located on the western side of the former A140, except for some limited frontage development along The Street and Norwich Road.
+A small, 18-home estate has recently been built on the west side of Norwich Road, opposite St. Andrew's Church.
+The area around the junction of Bungay Road, Norwich Road and the Street forms the village core and includes a variety of buildings of considerable historical significance. - 34 Approximately half of the village consists of relatively modern dwellings of which many are detached, and the village is characterised by several open spaces near the centre, some of which afford views over the surrounding countryside. - 35 The A140 and A143, which both bypass the village, provide direct links to Norwich and Ipswich and to towns along the Waveney Valley.
+The somewhat congested A1066 to the west of the village links Scole to Diss railway station, around 2.5km from the village. - 36 The settlement has a range of social and community facilities including a primary school, shop, playing fields and a small community centre.
+The village has the benefit of mains sewerage although this will need surveying to ensure capacity exists to support any medium to large scale housing development.

-BURSTON & SUMPLING
+BURSTON & SHIMPLING

-- The section arishes a Burston & Shimpling were merged in 1935 and include the outlying hamlets of Aud and Mill Green. - 38 Georgic Conurch in Shimpling is the only remaining Grade I listed building.
-The Burston Strike School was founded as a consequence of a school strike and became the centre of the longest unit of strike in British history.
+- 37 The separate parishes of Burston & Shimpling were merged in 1935 and include the outlying hamlets of Audley End and Mill Green. - 38 St. George's Church in Shimpling is the only remaining Grade I listed building.
+The Burston Strike School was founded as a consequence of a school strike and became the centre of the longest running strike in British history.
 It is now a museum and community building.
 Although the village has seen some growth in the last 20 years, it still retains a very rural character.
 Its Conservation Area, designated in 1994 which centres on the two village greens. - 39 Development is focused around the Diss Road/Rectory Road crossroads, where there is St. Mary's Church and the Burston Crown Public House.
 Burston Primary School and large playing field, with a popular BMX track, are nearby on Crown Green.
 The Space wellbeing centre is in Mill Green.

-MID SUFFOLK VILLAGES

-Palgrave, Stuston and Brome & Oakley
+MID SUFFOLK VILLAGES Palgrave, Stuston and Brome & Oakley

 - 40 The Mid Suffolk Core Strategy (MSCS) defines Palgrave as one of 26 'Secondary Villages' in the settlement hierarchy.
-Brome and Oakley (now within the single civic parish, Brome & Oakley) and Stuston are not listed in the settlement hierarchy and as such are designated 'Countryside Villages'. - 41 Secondary Villages and Countryside Villages are not required to accommodate dev over the period 2012 to 2027.
-Policy in the emerging Babergh & Mid Suffolk Local for 2018 to 2037 (JLP) identifies Brome, Palgrave and Stuston as Hinterland Idages, Oak identified as a Hamlet.
-Together, these villages are expected to deliver nomes Plan period.
+Brome and Oakley (now within the single civic parish, Brome & Oakley) and Stuston are not listed in the settlement hierarchy and as such are designated as 'Countryside Villages'. - 41 Secondary Villages and Countryside Villages are not required to accommodate development over the period 2012 to 2027.
+Policy in the emerging Babergh & Mid Suffolk Joint Local Plan for 2018 to 2037 (JLP) identifies Brome, Palgrave and Stuston as Hinterland Villages.
+Oakley is identified as a Hamlet.
+Together, these villages are expected to deliver 64 homes over the Plan period.